-The Japanese watchmaking company has presented three more versions of their popular Casio G-Shock Pathfinder model range known for its rugged durability with functionality specifically designed for those spending their holidays not on a salty beach, but in forests and mountains.
+Casio has presented three more versions of their popular G-Shock Pathfinder range.
+Among enthusiasts, the Pathfinder is known for its rugged durability with functionality specifically designed for those spending their holidays not on a salty beach, but in forests and mountains.
+Available soon as refs.
+PAG240-1, PAG240B-2, and PAG240T-7, the three gadgets offer the same approach to an exterior design that is inspired by their highly successful G-Shock line but are targeted at persons leading an even more active lifestyle.

-Initially introduced 27 years ago as a pretty much affordable extra-rugged, functions-packed digital watch for extreme sports enthusiasts, Casio G-Shock line has soon transformed into a living legend.
+Initially introduced 27 years ago as a pretty much affordable extra-rugged, function-packed digital watch for extreme sports enthusiasts, the Casio G-Shock collection has soon transformed into a living legend and eventually became a brand of its own.

 However, while the traditional mud-pluggers of the 1980s have successfully transformed into feature-packed car-based crossover SUVs with questionable off-road capabilities (how about the new 2011 Nissan Patrol with the original body-on-frame architecture sacrificed for the sake of luxury and better handling on paved roads?) the G-Shock line is still one of the best (if not the only) choices for those enjoying hiking, biking, kayaking… you name it.